reverbdotcom/code_extension/web_full_stack/js/README.md

 ## Running/Tests
 * `yarn run start` to start the development server.
 * `yarn run test` to start the test suite.

+# That's It
+Really, that's all you have to do.
+If everything is running, you are ready!
+We will provide further guidance in the office.